gongyiling/entt/docs/md/entity.md

 for that.
 For obvious reasons, what is important is that the data are restored in exactly the same order in which they were serialized.

-The `entities` member function restores groups of entities and maps each entity to a local counterpart when required.
+The `entities` member function restores entities and maps each entity to a local counterpart when required.
 In other terms, for each remote entity identifier not yet registered by the loader, it creates a local identifier so that it can keep the local entity in sync with the remote one.

 The `component` member function restores all and only the components specified and assigns them to the right entities.<br/>